GLGPrograms/ceda-utils/README.md

 ```
 make
 ```

+Output binaries are in the `build` directory, including the patched ROM with the serial bootloader.

 ## BIOS Utils
 These utils can be run even if you only have a BIOS, and can be used to jumpstart your computer from scratch (eg. if you don't have a CP/M disk).